Ficool

 "You are one hundred candidates, selected for your intellect, tactical skill, leadership potential, and adaptability.

 Your primary objective is simple: demonstrate the ability to lead a football team to ultimate success under extreme conditions.
-Only one candidate will be declared the apex coach the one that will lead our great Nation (Nigeria) to world cup glory .
+Only one candidate will be declared the apex coach the one that will lead your great Nation (Nigeria) to world cup glory .
 Failure to meet standards will result in permanent disqualification from professional coaching."

 The candidates shifted uneasily.
 Daniel's heartbeat picked up, but he stayed calm, observing.